amrmuhamedd/amrmuhamedd/README.md

 **About me**

 - 💼 Self-taught Web developer
-Write about #javascript and web tech hope to join fang companies 😵
+use javascript and php web tech to build great things frontend use react js and in back use node js
 #Geek